 - Carb manager!
 I love it!
 Tracks macros, logs meals, has recipes, keto forums, etc. I’m also able to track and compare my weight to my net carbs, ketone levels, glucose, and so on, using their graphing system.
 Breaks down calories by grams or percentage.
 Very helpful.

 - Carb manager, it has let me log my blood sugar reading in the context of my meals.
 Great app!

 Cost: Basic is $3.99 Premium is $8.99

-Again, many people like using this app because they can track weight, manually set goals, track measurements, and the food they’re eating.
+Again, many people like using this keto diet app because they can track weight, manually set goals, track measurements, and keep up with the food they’re eating.

-- Keto diet- The first 90 days are free and then very cheap fee.
-I love it because of the ease of use and it lets me create meals.
+- Keto diet- The first 90 days are free and then a very cheap fee.
+I love it because of the ease of use, and it lets me create meals.

 Cost: 100% free

 Features: Nutritional information, weight chart and journal, exercise diary, and a collection of healthy recipes.
 You don’t have to pay anything for this app, and you can still track what you’re eating.
 This app helps you lead a healthy lifestyle by helping you track your exercise and food.

 - Fat Secret…free & does the same as all the others.
 I just like the way it works better than the others I’ve tried.